Twins' Luke Keaschall hits first Major League homer with bomb off Chris Paddack

 The Twins' No. 3 prospect had made his Major League debut earlier in the season, but missed the past 86 games with an arm injury, recently completing a 14-game run at Triple-A St. Paul on his rehab assignment.

-His hit ensured a miserable first innings for Paddack, who was starting his second game for the Tigers since he was traded by the Twins ahead of last week's trade deadline.
+His hit ensured a miserable first inning for Paddack, who was starting his second game for the Tigers since he was traded by the Twins ahead of last week's trade deadline.

 Keaschall made his Twins debut on April 18 and got off to a hot start with a six-game hitting streak.